rpfernandezjr/cloud-build-notifier/README.md

 # Installation
 To use this app, make sure you have [Cargo](https://doc.rust-lang.org/cargo/getting-started/installation.html) installed.

+# GCP Auth
+This app honors `GOOGLE_APPLICATION_CREDENTIALS`, if that is not set, it attempts to auth using the Application Default Credentials, if that is not found it attempts to auth with the google metadata server.

 ## Configuration

 Before using Cloud Build Notifier, you need to configure it by following these steps: